phts/NP-01_now-playing-plugin-web-client/README.md

 ## Changelog

+0.2.3
+- Fix volume bar of docked volume indicator closing on click

 0.2.2
 - Improve seekbar accuracy when screen is inactive
 - Add support for option to show volume bar when docked volume indicator is clicked